Mercer County prison partners with service dog company to help struggling veterans

 MERCER, Pa.
-(WKBN) – After more than two years of research and coalition-building, a new training program at the State Correctional Institution (SCI) at Mercer was unveiled on Wednesday.
+(WYTV) – After more than two years of research and coalition-building, a new training program at the State Correctional Institution (SCI) at Mercer was unveiled on Wednesday.

 The program is designed to help prisoners in the unit get college credit for training medical service dogs while also helping veterans in the community living with post-traumatic stress disorder.